 The process in humans of shifting packets of energy from nutrient molecules to body structural molecules is called metabolism.
 With the shifting of covalent bonds in biological molecules part of the energy is released as heat.
 Energy lost to heat in non living systems is considered wasted energy.
 In humans however heat is a tightly regulated asset.
 This is because the specialized molecules that refashion covalent bonds in humans, enzymes, are designed to work well at only one temperature.
 Homeostatic physiologic systems work to maintain the correct temperature through regulation of bond formation and bond breaking.

 There are a great many fascinating details of these “energy” transfer systems that you will discover as you pursue the use of energy in physiologic systems.
 It is easy to get lost in the details, and theories related to these processes, if you lose sight of the bigger picture.
 Remember always that total energy of a molecule is correlated to freedom of movement of its atoms.
 Finally, keep in mind that much of what you discover about these processes are still theories that may have to be tweaked in the future.

 To learn more about chemical energy and how it is important to the human body check out my book Physiology: Custom-Designed Chemistry – it is available at most locations as an e-book or paperback.
-It is also a free read at Amazon if you have a Prime Account.

 You may also like to check out: